- Eliminate discrimination, victimisation and harassment and other conduct prohibited by the Equality Act 2010;

 These reports incorporate data on members of the College’s academic staff who hold a joint appointment with the University.

 In 2014-15, up-to-date Equality data were gathered on the College’s workforce by means of an anonymous questionnaire, which was returned by 110 of the College’s current employees.
 The analysis of this (e.g. female staff 52%; BME staff 16%; staff with a disability 10%) appeared to show results broadly in line with expectations for the sector.
-Further data will be gathered in 2015-16 with a view to considering analysis of the evolution of the workforce over time, and to seeing whether comparability can be established between recruitment data and data on current staff.
+Further data will be examined in Trinity Term 2016 with a view to considering analysis of the evolution of the workforce over time, and to seeing whether comparability can be established between recruitment data and data on current staff.

 When an applicant for a place at Magdalen declares a disability, the applicant is contacted by the College, and the Admissions Officer liaises with the candidate and key College staff to ensure that appropriate adjustments can be put in place in good time for the interview process.
 Successful candidates are encouraged in their offer letters to disclose any disability if they have not already done so.
 The College’s Student Support Administrator liaises with the student and the University’s Disability Advisory Service (DAS), and the College’s designated Disability Adviser at the DAS makes arrangements with the student for a disability assessment.
 The assessment leads to a Student Support Plan, on the basis of which provision can be tailored to the particular needs of that student.